BOWNE HOUSE ARCHIVES PRESENTS: THE PAPERS OF HANNAH FEAKE BOWNE

 Joan Brocksopp of Little Normanton in Derbyshire was one of the earliest female Quaker missionaries and no doubt a role model for Hannah.
 The Bownes likely met Brocksopp at the first General Meeting of Quakers in Rhode Island in 1661, when she was in New England.
 Her letter consists mostly of religious sentiments, but exhortations such as “be not discouraged, but lift up thy head,” and references to “the trial of thy faith, that it be made more precious than gold that is seven times tried in the fire,” may be more personal references to a stillbirth that Hannah had suffered in Dublin.

-DOCUMENT ID: BFP #2018.1.3-08A
+DOCUMENT ID: BFP #2018.1.03-08A

 DATE: AUGUST 23, 1677 (OLD STYLE) / SEPTEMBER 2, 1677 (NEW STYLE)

 This address to “ye Rulers of Boston” was accompanied by greetings to John and Hannah Bowne, whom Brocksopp was entrusting with the task of delivering it upon their return to the Colonies.
-Brocksopp and her “yoke-mate,” or fellow missionary, Elizabeth Hooten had been jailed in Boston and driven into the New England wilderness for their unorthodox preaching during their prior visit there; hence her exhortations to the authorities to repent and be saved.
+Brocksopp and her “yoke-mate,” or fellow missionary, Elizabeth Hooten had been jailed in Boston and driven into the New England wilderness as punishment for their unorthodox preaching during their 1661 visit there; hence her exhortations to the authorities to repent and be saved.
 As this letter is still in the Bowne Family Papers, it seems that it was never delivered.
-Brocksopp’s fearless audacity indicates the type of role model she set for Hannah.
+However, Brocksopp’s fearless audacity indicates the type of role model she set for Hannah.

 LETTER FROM JOAN BROCKSOPP TO ANN EASTON C/O JOHN & HANNAH BOWNE

-DOCUMENT ID: BFP #2018.1.3-08B
+DOCUMENT ID: BFP #2018.1.03-08B

 DATE: AUGUST 23, 1677 (OLD STYLE) / SEPTEMBER 2, 1677 (NEW STYLE)